Safety & Security: Essential for Refugee Self-Reliance

 Safety in the Self-Reliance Index (SRI)

-The RSRI’s Cycle 3 Learning Report comprehensively captures how our approach to measuring safety has evolved from the SRI's initial launch in 2020 (SRI 1.0) to the current version of the tool, SRI 3.0.
+The RSRI’s Cycle 3 Learning Report, a reflection and learning document on the SRI’s performance between January 2022 and August 2024, comprehensively captures how our approach to measuring safety has evolved from the SRI's initial launch in 2020 (SRI 1.0) to the current version of the tool, SRI 3.0.

-During the previous learning cycle (see: Cycle 2 Learning Report), key informant interviews, discussions with partners, and direct observations of the SRI's global use revealed a lack of mutual understanding regarding the conceptualization and enumeration of the Safety Domain as presented in the tool.
-Additionally, while the domain captured a household’s perception of their safety and security, the previous version did not explicitly track the actual impacts of that safety environment.
+During the previous learning cycle (see: Cycle 2 Learning Report), key informant interviews, discussions with partners, and direct observations of the SRI's global use revealed a lack of a common understanding of how the Safety Domain is conceptualized and integrated into the tool.
+Additionally, while the domain captured a household’s perception of their safety and security, the previous version of the tool did not explicitly track the actual impacts of that safety environment.

-Therefore, an intensive 24-month period of domain evaluation and testing to improve the version was implemented, with support from partners including HIAS, Malteser International, RefugePoint, the International Rescue Committee, and others.
-Once developed and tested across a variety of contexts for reliability and validity, the new version of the Safety Domain was launched alongside the current version of the SRI in August of 2024.
+Therefore, an intensive 24-month period of domain evaluation and testing to improve the version was undertaken, with support from partners including HIAS, Malteser International, RefugePoint, the International Rescue Committee, among others.
+Once developed and tested across a variety of contexts for reliability and validity, the new version of the Safety Domain was integrated into the current version of the SRI in August of 2024.

 The domain was broken down into two questions.: